Explore your options

-Your graduate research degree equips you with both general and specialised skills, preparing you for either professional or industry career futures.
+Your graduate research degree equips you with both general and specialised skills, preparing you for professional roles in a wide variety of industries and organisations.

-The University's Careers Centre, along with the professional development for graduate researchers, provide you with resources to set you on the right path for a professional career or industry role, including putting you in touch with alumni who are working in professional fields.
-Your supervisors and advisory committee are another great resource for getting advice regarding professional careers, not just your academic future – start by asking them about their experience of industry, application of research, leading employers in the field and their networks.
+The University's Careers and Employability team, along with the professional development for graduate researchers, provide you with advice and resources to set you on the right path for a professional career, including putting you in touch with alumni who are working in professional fields.
+Your supervisors and advisory committee are another resource on professional careers, not just your academic future – start by asking them about their experience of industry, application of research, leading employers in the field and their networks.

 Most academic positions involve undertaking research and teaching in higher education.
 The University provides you with a number of opportunities to help set yourself up for an academic career.